 In the quest for a good night’s sleep, your pillow is one of the key players.
 Along with the right mattress, the best pillow for your needs helps keep your body in alignment throughout the night: head aligned with your spine, shoulders and upper body comfortably supported, and not too much pressure on any one area.
 Taking the time to learn about the different types of pillows available is time well spent, as it will aid you in making the right choice.
 After all, you spend around a third of your life in bed: shouldn’t that time be as comfortable as possible?
-Here’s what you need to know about different types of pillow fills, pillow sizes and pillows for different sleep positions.
+Here’s what you need to know about different types of pillow fills, sizes, and shapes for different sleep positions.

 Fill and Pillow Types

 - A natural fill pillow is stuffed with feathers, down (fluffy insulation under feathers), or a combination of both.
 These types of pillows are super-soft, and offer comfort by conforming to your head and neck.
 The fill power, which indicates how much filling is included within the pillow, is listed on high-end down pillows.
-The higher the fill power, the more loft the pillow will have, and therefore, the more durable and supportive.
+The higher the fill power, the more loft the pillow will have, and therefore the more durable and supportive.
 (Note: when a natural fill pillow is labeled “allergy free,” it means the fill has been sanitized of all impurities.
 These pillows can still cause allergy symptoms in the most sensitive allergy sufferers, however.)

 - A synthetic fill pillow contains a man-made fill, customarily polyester.
 Synthetic pillows are the inexpensive $5 pillows typically found in discount department stores.
 They have shorter life spans and do not conform to the head and neck as well as natural fill pillows.
 However, synthetic fill pillows are generally hypoallergenic and machine washable.

 - A poly-cluster fill pillow is stuffed with polyester clusters that are coated with silicone to feel and move like down.
-These pillows give allergy sufferers the best of both worlds: a pillow that is hypoallergenic, yet soft and moldable like down, and without down’s hefty price tag.
+These pillows give allergy sufferers the best of both worlds: a pillow that is hypoallergenic yet soft and moldable like down—and without down’s hefty price tag.

 - Foam pillows are made of solid pieces or chunks of foam.
 These pillows are an inexpensive alternative to memory foam but are more often used as the pillow form for throw pillows.